Roald Bradstock

-Despite the medical issues Bradstock was having it did not dampen his love of sports, especially throwing things.
-From age 6 he would throw anything and everything from stones and sticks to apples and snowballs which continues on today, even in his late -50s.

-Bradstock also had an obsession and passion with art from early on.
-In 1967, he began using plasticine as a medium, to create sculptures of animals, people and landscapes and won a local art show at 6 years old.
-He also created thousands of plasticine soldiers and created intricate battle scenes on his bedroom floor and then took photographs.
+Arne Roald Bradstock is a two time javelin thrower from England who competed at the 1984 Summer Olympics and the 1988 Summer Olympics. and a three-time Olympic artist known as the "Olympic Picasso" and credited with creating a new art genre - The Olympism Art Genre - that captures the Olympic values in a visual art form.

 Biography

+Bradstock was born on April 24, 1962, in Hertford Heath, Hertfordshire, England.
 In 1981 Bradstock, aged 19, threw the senior men's 800 gram javelin 83.20m.
-He also won the silver medal at the European Junior Championships behind Uwe Hohn of East Germany.
+He also won the silver medal at the 1981 European Athletics Junior Championships behind Uwe Hohn of East Germany.
 He finished that year being ranked number two in the World Junior rankings, again behind Uwe Hohn of East Germany.
+Bradstock competed for the SMU Mustangs track and field team in University Park, Texas, where he was a three-time All-American and finished runner-up in the javelin at the 1984 NCAA Division I Outdoor Track and Field Championships.

 In 1985 he became the first British Javelin thrower to break the 90-meter barrier with the "Old Rule" javelin with a Commonwealth Record of 91.40m / 299 ft 10".
-The following year, in 1986, he became the first man in the world to surpass the 80m barrier with the "New Rule" javelin with a World Record Throw of 81.74m.
+The following year, in 1986, he became the first man to surpass the 80m barrier with the "New Rule" javelin with a world leading throw of 81.74m.
 In 1987 he improved on his mark with a throw of 83.84m / 275 ft 1".

+In 1992 he was an alternate for the GB Olympic Team and in 1996 was an alternate for the USA Olympic team.
+Bradstock competed in the 2000, 2004, 2008 USAT&F Olympic Trials and then, for his 8th and final time at age 50, the 2012 UK Olympic Trials where he came second.